 The largest increase between 1989 and 1995 in the share of total expenditures going to property taxes was reported in the Northeast; that region also reported the highest share of expenses allocated to property taxes.

 These data are a product of the BLS Consumer Expenditure Survey.
 Additional information is available from "Owned Dwelling Expenditures by Region", Report 924, October 1998.

-Bureau of Labor Statistics, U.S. Department of Labor, The Editor's Desk, Homeowner expenditures take more out of budgets in Northeast and West on the Internet at http://www.bls.gov/opub/ted/1998/dec/wk3/art02.htm (visited May 24, 2013).
+Bureau of Labor Statistics, U.S. Department of Labor, The Economics Daily, Homeowner expenditures take more out of budgets in Northeast and West at https://www.bls.gov/opub/ted/1998/dec/wk3/art02.htm (visited February 01, 2023).